Chris Downey (footballer)

-Chris Downey (born 19 April 1983) is an English retired footballer who is last known to have played for AFC Fylde in his home country from 2008 to 2009, actualmente jugando en Orihuela Costa veteranos.
+Chris Downey (born 19 April 1983) is an English retired footballer who is last known to have played for AFC Fylde in his home country from 2008 to 2009.

 Singapore

 Loaned to Sengkang Marine of the Singaporean S.League in 2002 from Bolton Wanderers, Downey debuted in a 2–3 loss to SAFFC which worsened the Dolphins travails, making it their fourth defeat in a row.
 Fortunately, the Englishman broke his duck in a hitting in a free-kick on the 26th minute to salvage a 2–2 tie with Geylang United.